 Housed in a grand building occupied by the Royal College of Surgeons, the Hunterian Museum displays the collection of pioneering surgeon John Hunter (1728-93).
 There are plenty of pickled creatures in jars here, alongside facinating deformed skeletons.
 More contemporary exhibits explore contemporary and future surgery – not for the squeamish!

-The Hunterian Museum is closed to the public until Autumn 2020 while the Royal College of Surgeons building is redeveloped.
+The Hunterian Museum is closed to the public until 2021 while the Royal College of Surgeons building is redeveloped.

 Prices and Opening Times